 Etching is the process of removing a material from the surface of another material.
 There are two main types of etching.
-One is wet etching and the second is dry etching, otherwise known as plasma etching.
+One is wet etching and the second is dry etching, otherwise known as plasma etching or simply plasma etch.
 When a chemical or etchant is used to remove a substrate material in the etching process, it is called wet etching.
 On the other hand, plasma etching uses plasmas or etchant gases for the removal of substrate materials.
 It is also used to fabricate an integrated circuit or a monolithic integrated circuit.

 Plasma etching is a tool that’s universally used for structural etching since 1985.
-As compared to other etching techniques that go into chip manufacturing, plasma etching was unheard of outside the microelectronic community before 1980.
+As compared to other etching techniques that go into chip manufacturing, plasma etch was unheard of outside the microelectronic community before 1980.
 It was during this time that new processes of etching were being explored and introduced.
-The relatively high success rate of plasma etching has made it the preferred kind of etching for manufacturers.
+The relatively high success rate of plasma etching has made it the preferred kind of etching for a wide range of manufacturers.

 Simply put, plasma or dry etching is the etching process performed with plasma instead of the liquid etchant.
 The set-up for this is a lot like sputtering.
 In the process, you do not really have to deposit a layer, but rather, etch the surface of the material at the same time.
 The main challenge with plasma etching lies with producing the right type of plasma that’s somewhere between the electrode and the wafer that has to be etched.
 When done right, the wafer will get etched the right way.
 For the plasma etching to occur, the pressure chamber has to be at a pressure that’s less than 100 pa.
 Ionization occurs only with a glow charge.
 The resulted excitation occurs by an external source, which can deliver up to 30 kW, along with frequencies ranging from 50 Hz (DC) to 5 - 10 HZ (Pulsed DC), and a radio and microwave frequency (MHz-GHz).